dioptre/gtrpc/README.md

 # Why
 This is a stub for creating encrypted horizontally scalable Go gRPC services in Traefik.
 I was about to build something in Sandglass and thought that Traefik was more mature, so am going down this road.
 Thought this fully working boilerplate/example might be useful to others too to start their projects.
+It's a fully independent build of: https://docs.traefik.io/user-guide/grpc/

 # Thoughts
 Try combining this with an gRPC application round-robin balancer, and DNS Multivalue Answer Routing for a boss service.